 When not to use these prompts

-Skip these for pure tutorial / talking-head content where narrative arc would slow the value delivery.
+Skip these for pure tutorial / talking-head content where a narrative arc would slow the value delivery.
 Skip too if the brand has no authentic story to tell — short-form storytelling exposes fabrication fast.

 Prompt anatomy / structure formula